JohnLCaron/rlauxe/docs/notes/Redaction2020.md

 ### Style and Aggregated votes, no Ids

-This I think is called "row redaction": the entire row is redacted, the aggregations are given, in this case seperated by style.
+This is called "row redaction": the entire row is redacted, the aggregations are given, in this case aggregated by style.

 * Boulder: 49 redacted rows
 * combine rows with same style, gives 30 groups with known styles.
-* cant use seperate pools because we dont know which cards go to which pool.
+* cant use separate pools because we dont know which cards go to which pool.

 ### Individual cards with Style and IDs, no vote counts

-This I think is called "column redaction": the ids are retained and the votes are redacted.
+This is called "column redaction": the ids are retained and the votes are redacted.

 * Douglas: 56; has 'X' over contest vote, know style
 * Eagle: 20; "Redacted per 24-27-205.5 (4)(b)(III) C.R.S"